-Vehicle Operations Center 5 in Oklahoma.
+Vehicle Operations Center in Oklahoma.
 Don was recruited to John Wood Community College to start a truck driver training program in 1994 and ultimately served as director of transportation and public safety programs until he retired in 2013.
 Don currently operates DLH Associates, Inc., which provides assistance to the legal community through crash analysis, training reviews and new program start up assistance.
 He is a former two-term president of the National Association for Publicly Funded Truck Driving Schools, former board member of the Truckload Carriers Association, board member and evaluation team leader of the Professional Truck Driver Institute, and member of the Illinois and California Trucking Association.

-LAUREN ARCHER is a 2021 Pittsfield High School graduate.
-Lauren is a member of the Student Government Association at John Wood serving as the Student Trustee.
-She is currently a member of the JWCC Ag Club.
-During high school she was involved in Student Council and FFA, and her senior year she was involved in the Pike CEO program where she founded and ran her own small business.
-Lauren is currently employed at Riverbank Bar and
+Kannon Dickerman is a 2023 Quincy Notre Dame graduate.
+Kannon is a member of the Student Government Association at John Wood serving as the Student Trustee.
+During high school he was involved in the house leadership program and played soccer.
+His senior year he was involved in the Adams County CEO program where he founded and ran his own small business.
+Kannon is currently employed at Big Bro's BBQ in Quincy, Illinois.